JoeBalduz/Arduino-Differential-Drive-Robot/README.md

 # StraightLine
 The files in this folder are used to make the robot move in a straight line.
 There are two parameters, PARAM_X and PARAM_Y, which are defined in StraightLine.ino.
-Those values can be changed to make the robot travel a given distance while also being a given a time limit to complete the distance given.
+Those values can be changed to make the robot travel a given distance while also being given a time limit to complete the distance given.
 The robot can only move at a maximum of 0.80 rotations per second.
 If the distance and time combination require the robot to go faster than possible, it will display a message on the LCD display that the movement is impossible.
 Before running
 StraightLine.ino, the robot will have to be calibrated.
-There is an if statement in StraightLine.ino the has a function called calibrate() commented out.
+There is an if statement in StraightLine.ino that has a function called calibrate() commented out.
 The calibrate() function must be run once.
 After that, the values that calibrate got will be stored into the robot's memory so the function can be commented out afterwards.